VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="Of"></a> 6.1.1 Optional fields

-If a variable is marked as optional, it means that it is optional for the sender because the variable might not be applicable in certain cases (e. g. when the master control sends an order to an AGV, some AGVs plan their trajectory themselves and the field trajectory within the edges object of the order can be omitted).
+If a variable is marked as optional, it means that it is optional for the sender because the variable might not be applicable in certain cases (e.g., when the master control sends an order to an AGV, some AGV plan their trajectory themselves and the field trajectory within the edge object of the order can be omitted).

 If the AGV receives a message that contains a field which is marked as optional in this protocol, the AGV is expected to act accordingly and cannot ignore the field.
 If the AGV cannot process the message accordingly then the expected behavior is to communicate this within an error message and to reject the order.